vdaas/vald/docs/user-guides/filtering-configuration.md

 ## Requirement

-To use any filtering functions with the Vald cluster, you must deploy the ingress or egress filter component before deploying the Vald cluster.
+To use any filtering functions with the Vald cluster, you must deploy the ingress and/or egress filter component before deploying the Vald cluster.

 The filter component can be deployed anywhere, but it must be able to communicate with the Vald Filter gateway.
-Every filter component which you'd like to use as the Vald filter component must apply Vald's filter gRPC interface.
+Every filter component should meet Vald's filter gRPC interface.

 - The ingress RPC definition